hellerve/ptolemy/README.md

 and it is well suited for reading to anyone, though I’d recommend someone who’s close to you.
 Strangers can act funny if you shout even the best stories at them.

+* [CLOSURE](https://github.com/steveklabnik/CLOSURE) by **\_why, the lucky stiff**

+I was quite obsessed with \_why for some time, ca. 2012.
+Over the years I’ve thought of him every now and then, but I didn’t know about this last relic he gave to his followers—I don’t think he’d like that term very much, but I think it’s appropriate.
+Anyway, I devoured it.
+It’s pretty great.